spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/cart-feature-walkthrough/calculation-3-0.md

 `ExpenseTransfer::sumGrossPrice = ExpenseTransfer::unitGrossPrice * ExpenseTransfer::quantity`
 * `ExpenseTotalsCalculatorPlugin` calculates `expenseTotal` in `TotalsTransfer`.
 `TotalsTransfer::expenseTotal = sum(ExpenseTransfer::sumGrossPrice)`
-* `DiscountCalculatorPlugin` applies discounts to current `QuoteTransfer` each discountable item with property `calculatedDiscounts`, gets discounts filled.
+* `DiscountCalculatorPlugin` applies discounts to current `QuoteTransfer`, and each discountable item with the property `calculatedDiscounts` gets discounts filled.
 Also, `voucherDiscounts` and `cartRuleDiscounts` are populated with additional used discount data for order level.

 {% info_block infoBox "Discount Calculation" %}